Saxo Q2 Outlook: The End Game has Arrived

 Helmets on, as 2022 will prove a wild ride for global markets.

 “This outlook addresses the tectonic shift already underway in global macro and politics.
-Gone are the days of ever-falling real interest rates and ever more financialisation, to be replaced by a new rise in productivity as we move the economic agenda to a better and more rational place, despite the gruesome humanitarian news we get day by day from the war in Ukraine,” says Steen Jakobsen, Chief Economist and CIO at Saxo Bank, in the introduction to the Quarterly Outlook and adds:
+Gone are the days of ever-falling real interest rates and ever more financialisation, to be replaced by a new rise in productivity as we move the economic agenda to a better and more rational place, despite the gruesome humanitarian news we get day by day from the war in Ukraine,” says Steen Jakobsen, Chief Economist and CIO at Saxo, in the introduction to the Quarterly Outlook.

 “The starting point for this paradigm shift is that the fiscal restraints that have been a central premise in global economic policies since the 1990s are now gone!
 The shift was already enormous during the pandemic, but was most stark in the case of the German response to the war in Ukraine,”